Zaid-Ajaj/Fable.Remoting/UPSTREAM-PR-DRAFT.md

 ## Out of scope (deferred follow-ups)

-- **Sibling adapter response-path cleanup.** The Suave / Falco / AspNetCore /
-  AwsLambda / AzureFunctions adapters have `setJsonBody`-style helpers that call `jsonSerialize` directly (bypassing the backend choice) for docs schema responses and error responses.
-The main data payload already routes through the backend-aware path.
-Worth tidying as a follow-up.
-- **`Fable.Remoting.DotnetClient`** has its own `JsonSerializerSettings` and would benefit from a parallel `withSerializerOptions` helper.
 - **`[<Fable.Core.Pojo>]` and `[<Fable.Core.StringEnum>]` DU dispatch.** The
   Newtonsoft `FableJsonConverter` has explicit branches for these.
 No test fixtures or client-emitted output to byte-match against in the existing suite — would land as a follow-up once we agree on fixture shapes.
-- **Outer-array argument parsing.** `InvocationPropsInt.Arguments` is still `Choice<byte[], JToken> list`; generalising it over the JSON DOM is a separate refactor.
+- **Outer-array argument parsing.** `InvocationPropsInt.Arguments` is still `Choice<byte[], JToken> list`; generalising it over the JSON DOM is a separate refactor (per-argument deserialisation IS backend-routed; only the outer slicing routes through Newtonsoft regardless of backend).
+- **Belt-and-braces HTTP integration tests for AspNetCore / AwsLambda / AzureFunctions.Worker.** The adapter code is plumbed; the shape is identical to Giraffe / Suave / Falco.
+The existing tests cover the shape by proxy.
+A maintainer who wants per-adapter coverage can add equivalent test files in a small follow-up.

 ## Documentation